Savage Ancient Seas:

 Carboniferous Coal Forest

 State-of-the-art technology is combined to create a realistic, two-story tall, prehistoric carboniferous coal forest.
 Thrill to the thunder and lightning of a tropical rainstorm as you explore Rockford's local landscape, insects and amphibians as they existed 300 million years ago!

 The Ordovician Sea

 What did Rockford look like millions of years ago?
 Here's a hint: you'd need your bathing suit!
-Discover the ancient sea that covered this region and see fossils of the critters who called it home long before we did.
+Discover the ancient sea that covered this region during the Ordovician Period, and see fossils of the critters who called it home long before we did.

 Learn how Earth was formed and the forces still shaping our planet today.
 Exhibits on economic, world and regional geology all explore the world before us and where we are now.
 See extraordinary displays of unusual rocks, gems, and minerals as well as information on plate tectonics, land formations, and more!

 The First People

 Your trip through time continues with the history of Native Americans in North America.
 The First People features a full-size wigwam and tipi, an American Bison, and a dugout canoe that you can climb into!
 Learn about many different Native Americans, and make sure to visit the video kiosk on your way out to learn what it's like to live in a wigwam, hear Native American stories, and watch a Pow Wow!

 Windows to Wilderness